-Once you have answers for the above questions, you are well on your way to making a plan of battle to take you to your goal.
+Once you have answers for the above questions, you are well on your way to plannng a way forward to your goal.

 Next - we need to break down the ultimate fitness goal into smaller bite sized chunks.
-Our ultimate goal is probably a long term goal - months or possibly years away.
+Our ultimate goal is a long-term goal - months or years away.
 That is a very long time to remain motivated.
 To help keep us focused on the prize, it is worth breaking our main goal down into several sub-goals which are more readily achievable.

 To give you an example - let us say your goal is to run a marathon (26 miles) but currently your longest run is 6 miles.
 That means you have to run a whole 20 miles further to reach you goal.
 For many people, that might seem like a daunting if not impossible task!
 Instead, let us break that ultimate goal down into more manageable chunks.